swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

         var publicHeadersDirectory: Path? { get }
     }

-    /// The path of a writable directory where the plugin or the build commands
+    /// The path of a writable directory into which the plugin or the build
-    /// it constructs can write anything it wants to.
-This includes generated
+    /// commands it constructs can write anything it wants.
+This could include
-    /// source files that should be processed further, and it could include
+    /// any generated source files that should be processed further, and it
-    /// any caches used by the build tool or by the plugin itself.
-The plugin
+    /// could include any caches used by the build tool or the plugin itself.
-    /// is in complete control of what is written under this directory, and
+    /// The plugin is in complete control of what is written under this di-
-    /// the contents are preserved between builds.
+    /// rectory, and the contents are preserved between builds.
     ///
     /// A plugin would usually create a separate subdirectory of this directory
     /// for each command it creates, and the command would be configured to